[ register ] user: pass:

 1. Elizabeth E. Prentice, b.
 22 Apr 1892, Wharfedale, and d.
 May 1958, Wharfedale.
 She m.
 Herbert Dolby Pickersgill on 10 Aug 1913.
 He was b.
 1891 and d.
 Jul 1949.
 They had 2 or more children, including:

 1. Jack Pickersgill, b.
 19 Feb 1914, Yorkshire, and d.
 29 Mar 1962, Dorking, Surrey.
 He m.
 Marjorie Ellen Thompson on 22 May 1937, Otley, Yorkshire.
 She was b.
 26 Dec 1911, Yorkshire, and d.
 26 Sep 2002, Harrogate, dau. of Harry Thompson and Edith laughey.
-An Ancestor Chart for her can be found at Ancestry.com .
+(An Ancestor Chart for her can be found at Ancestry.com.)
 They had 2 daughters.

 2. Edith I. Pickersgill, b.
 24 Jan 1921, Wharfdale, and d.
 18 Sep 1988, Leeds.
 She m.
 Henry Deighton Peirson on 1 Feb 1941.
 They had 2 daughters.

-7. David Prentice, b. c.
-1865, Littleport.
+7. David Prentice, b. c.1865, Littleport.
 At home in 1871.
 At home in 1881, but there called a "grandson" of Elizabeth.
 Not in 1891 or 1901 census.

-8. George Prentice, b. c.
-1868, Littleport. . . . . . . . . . . . . . . . . . .
-[2.3]
+8. George Prentice, b. c.1868, Littleport. . . . . .
+[3.1]

-Henry m.
-1st Sarah Spurling on 29 Sep 1837 in St. Mary's church, Banham.
+Henry married first, on 29 Sep 1837, to Sarah Spurling at St. Mary's church, Banham.
 She was b. c.
 1821, Norfolk, the daughter of James Spurling and Frances Jessup (bap.
 8 Nov 1778, Kenninghall, and bur.
 5 Apr 1825 at St. Mary's Banham).
-Additional information about the Jessup family can be found at http://www.beswick.info/jesfam/KenninghallJessupOrigins.htm .
 Sarah was bap.
-20 Aug 1820, St Mary's Banham (per Michael Spurling, email, 5 May 2006), and died in 1849, the same day as her son, Henry.
-In the 1851 census, Henry and his family were living at 63 Snailgate Rd., Banham.
-Children (per Connie Prentice, email, 29 Jun 2002):
+20 Aug 1820, St Mary's Banham (per Michael Spurling, 2006), and died in 1849, the same day as her son, Henry.

 1. Robert Prentice, b.
 1839 and bap.
 8 Jun 1839 in Banham.
 At home in 1851 census.
 Not in 1861 and later census.